soulstompp/mysql-slowlog-parser/README.md

 * The query, with values (depending on settings).
 At the moment, the values that are masked aren't properly stored in `EntrySqlAttributes` are lost.
 This problem will be fixed in an upcoming release.
-* An AST of the query if it was parseable by [sql parser](https://crates.io/crates/sqlparser).
+* An AST of the query if it was parseable by [sqlparser](https://crates.io/crates/sqlparser).
 * Objects referred to in a parseable query.
 * Database schema referred to in a parseable query.
 * Mapped key-value pairs from the comment of the query.